pneisen/dotfiles/README.md

 ## Pete's dot files

 My dot files for linux and OSX.
-I use zsh and vim.
+I use zsh and vim with antigen and vundle doing the plugin management.
 Below are notes for myself because I always forget these things.
 Might as well put them in the readme.

 #### To setup a new machine: